postgres/pgcommitfest/README.md

 Note that at present, we exclude the MailThread model because it leads to a recursion error.
-In general, working with the mailing list is a bit delicate becauase we're also mocking the archives server, so if you need to dump or load mailing thread data, you may run into errors that require manually adjustments.
+In general, working with the mailing list is a bit delicate becauase we're also mocking the archives server, so if you need to dump or load mailing thread data, you may run into errors that require manual adjustments.

 If you want to reload data from dump file, you can run `drop owned by postgres;` in the `pgcommitfest` database first.